EdwinVW/pitstop-engineering-workshop/README.md

 Download link: <a href="https://www.microsoft.com/net/download" target="_blank">.NET Core SDK</a>

-#### Git client (optional)
+#### Git client
-Optionally you can install the Git client for your OS to interact with the Pitstop repo on Github.
-This is optional because you can also download the code from Github in a zip file.
+Install the Git client for your OS to interact with the Pitstop repo on Github.

 Download link: <a href="https://git-scm.com/downloads" target="_blank">Git</a>